Rocky Ridge, Utah

 Rocky Ridge is a town on the northeastern edge of Juab County, Utah, United States.
-As of the 2010 census it had a population of 733, and in 2018 the estimated population was 833.
+As of the 2020 census it had a population of 848.

 The town is located on the northern edge of the Juab Valley in the eastern foothills of the Wasatch Range, but entirely west of Interstate 15 (I‑15).
 It is part of the Provo–Orem, Utah Metropolitan Statistical Area.

 While there is a "Rocky Ridge" and a "Rocky Ridge Canyon" in northeastern Juab County (both located east of the city of Nephi, approximately 16 mi south‑southeast of the community), the town was named for "the rocks, in a bountiful array of types and colors, strewn plentifully across the surrounding ridges separating Juab and Utah counties," according to the town website.

 History

 The original community in the area was known as York and was the southern terminus of the Utah Southern Railroad from February 1875 to May 1979.
 (The Utah Southern Railroad was controlled by the Union Pacific Railroad.)
 However, after the railroad was extended further south, the community of York was essentially abandoned.
 A post office had been established in the community in 1875, but it closed in 1879.

 Nearly a century passed without much change, but by 1971 Marvin L. Allred had purchased 225 acres in the area and I‑15 had been completed to just north of the Juab‑Utah county line.
 Over the next quarter century the community (which had become known as locally as Allred Ranch) continued growing, with the completion of I‑15 through the valley and the addition of more than 950 acres to the community.

 In May 1996, the Juab County Commissioners received a petition to incorporate the area under the name "Rocky Ridge".
 (A few years prior some residents of the area had petitioned unsuccessfully for incorporation under the name "York".)
 The later petition indicated that the population of the area had reached 210.
 By October of that year, the petition for incorporation was approved.